kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

     SELECT TOP 10 c.CompanyName,
            CONVERT(real, SUM(od.UnitPrice * od.Quantity * (1 - od.Discount)), 0) AS "Orders Total"
       FROM Customers AS c
-           JOIN Orders AS o
+           INNER JOIN Orders AS o
               ON c.CustomerID = o.CustomerID
-           JOIN [Order Details] AS od
+           INNER JOIN [Order Details] AS od
               ON o.OrderID = od.OrderID
      WHERE YEAR(o.OrderDate) = (
-           SELECT TOP 1 YEAR(o.ShippedDate)
+           SELECT MAX(YEAR(o.ShippedDate))
-             FROM Orders AS o
+             FROM Orders AS o)
-            ORDER BY o.ShippedDate DESC)
        AND o.ShippedDate IS NOT NULL
      GROUP BY c.CompanyName
      ORDER BY "Orders Total" DESC;